Skip to main content

 • Meta ads

-Spotify uses algorithms like Release Radar, Discover Weekly, and Spotify Radio to promote songs after noticing strong engagement from listeners.
-When your track gets:
+Spotify’s algorithms — like Release Radar, Discover Weekly, and Spotify Radio — promote tracks when they detect strong listener engagement.

 • Saves and playlist adds